Sunday, December 22, 2024

 After the introduction of martial law, there was a growing demand for the cleansing of parliament from traitors and corrupt officials.
 However, their replacement is sometimes impossible.
 Taking into account all the listed risks, now the minimum possible number of deputies is 353.
 However, new criminal proceedings and rotations in the Government may appear at any time.
 Why is this dangerous?

 There are several thresholds for the number of votes that the Rada must achieve to fully carry out its work.
-This is 1) 226 for the adoption of laws, 2) 300 for changes to the Constitution and 3) 338 for the impeachment of the president.
+This is 1) 226 for the passage of laws, 2) 300 for changes to the Constitution and 3) 338 for the impeachment of the president.
 Probably, the 9th convocation will not fall to such indicators and parliament will still be able to continue working.

 There is another dimension to this story.
 The fate of not only individual deputies is important, but also the political forces to which they belong.
 To form a faction or group in parliament, a minimum of 17 deputies are required.
-Already, there are three groups of deputies whose composition is equal to this minimum: “Restoration of Ukraine”, “For the Future” and “Trust”.
+There are already three groups of deputies whose composition is equal to this minimum: “Restoration of Ukraine”, “For the Future” and “Trust”.
 However, if you break down the “risky” deputies by faction, you can see that all four deputy groups that exist in the Rada may cease to exist.

 In this case, the configuration of deputy groups may change: if the “risky deputies” are completely purged, 33 more deputies will remain from the ex-members of these political forces - this is almost enough to create two more groups.
 At the same time, there will still be 20 non-factional deputies in parliament, who can be used as additional persons to cover possible shortfalls.

 Another risk that Parliament faces is the loss of a mono-majority.
-“Servant of the People,” in response to loud scandals among coalition members, simply expels them from the ranks of the faction.
+“Servant of the People”, in response to loud scandals among coalition members, simply expels them from the ranks of the faction.
 This is exactly what happened in August with Anatoly Gunko and Bogdan Torokhtiy.
-Tellingly, David Arakhamia, commenting on the exclusion of Torokhtiya, directly stated that “there are some attempts to manipulate the situation in order to further reduce our faction.”
+Tellingly, David Arakhamia, commenting on the exclusion of Torokhtiya, directly stated that “there are some attempts to manipulate the situation here in order to further reduce our faction.”

 That is, the danger of, if not disintegration, then at least a critical reduction of the mono-majority, is already foreseen by the head of the faction himself.
 Now there are 235 deputies in the ruling faction, but if we take away six more, allocated by us, only 229 will remain.
-That is, four more scandals will separate Servant of the People from the need to create a coalition, uniting with another faction, or look for other ways to replenish the faction - “recruit” non-factional deputies or return “former” ones.
+That is, four more scandals will separate the Servant of the People from the need to create a coalition, uniting with another faction, or look for other ways to replenish the faction - “recruit” non-factional deputies or return “former” ones.

 The constant decrease in the number of people's deputies is most reminiscent of zugzwang - a situation on a chessboard, when each subsequent move only worsens the existing situation.
 Society demands a sharp response to any scandals in which the people's representatives get involved.
 If there is no answer, the “attacker” will remain with privileges that he may not deserve.
 If he loses his mandate, the problem of (not) getting votes will become more and more obvious.
 Perhaps it is precisely the reluctance to lose the Rada’s capacity that is responsible for such a protracted delay in depriving the mandates of deputies from the long-banned OPZZH.
 Still, they became a convenient lever in the hands of the authorities, honestly playing their role as pawns.